steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 ## Commit Notes
 #### General
+    Session
+        Wrap Http.Context

+    Active Project
+        Default property?
+        Controller InitializeViewControls does not filter based on Project.
+All resources are included.
+        Should Project be a Create page property for resources?
+Or should the active Project always control all newly-created resources?

+    Add support for creating supporting resources for a new model.
+        Mesh
+            MeshTransform
+            DepthBuffer
+                Camera
+                Model
+                    Camera
+            Camera

+    Create View
         Why is the FormFile binding lost?
-        The focus has to leave the input fiels.
+            The focus has to leave the input field.

         Style the Create page.

     Add validation for the FormFile.
+        /home/stephen/projects/AspNetCore.Docs/aspnetcore/mvc/models/file-uploads/samples/3.x/SampleApp
         How can an OBJ file be validated?
             The back end should assign the Format only after validation.
         Assign Format to model based on file content.

-    Active Project
-        Controller InitializeViewControls does not filter based on Project.
-All resources are included.
-        Should Project be a Create page property for resources?
-Or should the active Project always control all newly-created resources?

     Projects
         How should a new project be created?